cgt212/cassfs/README.md

 The options are:
 ```
   -debug
         Turn on debugging
   -entry_ttl float
         fuse entry cache TTL. (default 1)
   -environment string
         Environment to mount (default "prod")
   -keyspace string
         Keyspace to use for the filesystem (default "cassfs")
   -mount string
         Mount directory (default "./")
   -negative_ttl float
         fuse negative entry cache TTL. (default 1)
+  -fcache_ttl
+        Seconds to keep local cache of files and metadata, defaults to 60 seconds
   -owner int
     	ID of the FS owner (default 1)
   -server string